eclipse-velocitas/devenv-runtimes/README.md

 | Key | Value examples | Description |
 |:----|:--|:------|
-`no-dapr` | `"true"`, `"false"` | If set to `"true"` the service will not use dapr when middleware is configured to dapr.
-Useful for enabling services like MQTT or a database.
 `enabled` | `"true"`, `"false"` | If set to `"false"` the service will not be started by the runtimes.
 Defaults to `"true"`.
 `image` | `ghcr.io/eclipse/kuksa.val.feeders/dbc2val:v0.1.1` | A fully qualified URI to a OCI compliant container image located within a container registry
 `arg` | `-c` | Argument to be passed to the spawned service.
 Can be passed multiple times for multiple arguments; arguments are forwarded in the order of definition in that case.